How to use Text-to-Speech in Kapwing

 3. While the text is still selected, on the right under Edit sidebar, select the "Text-to-Speech" button.

-4. Chose between the voice options for the speech.
+4. Chose a voice option for the text.
 To change the voice, select an alternative voice.
 The text will then be connected to an audio file that will read the written text.

-6. Once your project it to your liking you can export it by selecting the green button at the top right of the page.
+6. Once your project it to your liking you can export it by selecting the "Export" button at the top right of the page, confirm the export settings, and clicking "Export" again at the bottom of the side panel.

 Using Just the Audio from Text-to-Speech